RustCasino Review

 The site markets "the lowest house edge in Rust gambling across all game modes."
 There is no third-party audit to verify that claim.
 Treat it as directionally aspirational.

 From spot-checking case loot tables, the published case-level EVs land in roughly the same band as Hellcase, Howl.GG, and Datdrop, not obviously worse, not obviously better.
-Honestly, I haven't run a full statistical comparison across the field, so take that with a grain of salt.
+I haven't run a full statistical comparison across the field, so take that with a grain of salt.
 The provably fair system lets you verify any single outcome was fair.
 It does not certify that the drop rates are competitive vs the field, and most players never compute case EV before opening anyway.
 (I didn't either, the first few times.

 Don't be me.)